 A California study of more than 2,000 older women found fewer instances of cognitive impairment for seniors with large social circles.
 This is just one example of mounting evidence highlighting the benefits of social interactions for the elderly.
-Here, caregivers in Fairfield highlight some of the additional benefits of remaining social in the senior years.
+Here, caregivers in Westport highlight some of the additional benefits of remaining social in the senior years.

 1. Less Loneliness

 A Dutch study noted a 64 percent increased risk of dementia for seniors who experience consistent loneliness.
 Instances of loneliness can be reduced by regular visits from friends, family members, and neighbors or going for daily walks.

 Social seniors may enjoy lower blood pressure, according to the University of Rochester Medical Center.
 Seniors who are socially engaged tend to find encouragement from others to make healthy eating choices and be more physically active, which can also keep BP levels in check.

 The Alzheimer’s Society suggests a connection between remaining socially engaged and getting more productive sleep, which has numerous health benefits for seniors.
 The National Sleep Foundation asserts that a clear, alert brain helps with focus, learning, and the ability to remember information.